 Background

-The European EUMETSAT Polar System (EPS) with its series of three Metop satellites (Metop-A is operational since October 2006) is using the band 7750 – 7850 MHz for the downlink of the gathered instrument data of a full orbit over a single dedicated Earth station in Svalbard (Spitsbergen).
+The European EUMETSAT Polar System (EPS) with its series of three Metop satellites (Metop-A is operational since October 2006) is using the band 7750 – 7850 MHz for the downlink of the gathered instrument data of a full orbit over dedicated Earth stations in Svalbard (Spitsbergen) and McMurdo (Antarctica).
 It is the European contribution to the Initial Joint Polar-Orbiting Operational Satellite System (IJPS), a joint European-US polar satellite system.
 This system, which observes the Earth's weather, climate and environment, has significantly improved operational meteorology, in particular the Numerical Weather Prediction (NWP).

 Europe will have to provide continuity to the current system in the areas of operational meteorology, climate monitoring, and detection of global climatic changes with a follow-on system to EPS referred to as EPS Second Generation (EPS-SG).
 Furthermore, it also has the objective to provide continuity of the services of EPS, in the framework of the European-US follow-on to IJPS, the Joint Polar System (JPS).

-According to first estimates, the data rate for the downlink of the raw instrument data for EPS-SG that can fulfil the requirements of priority 1 and 2 missions/instruments are expected to be in the order of about 420 Mbps.
-For such a data rate 150 MHz of spectrum would be required to provide the necessary bandwidth for the data dump of compressed (factor 2.5) and coded (concatenated BCH and LDPC 4/5 codes) raw instrument data using 16-PSK modulation.

 The required extension of the MetSat allocation into the band 7850 – 7900 MHz would only concern the same radiocommunication services, namely the FIXED and MOBILE (except aeronautical mobile) service, like in the band 7750 – 7850 MHz where MetSat (limited to NGSO) is already allocated on a primary basis.